5 min read By Mike VanVickle

 Disclosure Requirements Real estate disclosure laws typically require that property conditions affecting value or insurability be disclosed.
 BPS non-compliance is such a condition.
 Sellers must disclose non-compliance to buyers, which immediately reduces the buyer pool and negotiating power of the seller.

 Financing Restrictions Some lenders view BPS non-compliance as a risk factor and may refuse to finance or refinance non-compliant buildings.
 This can make it difficult to access capital for other property improvements or operations.
+Some lenders are beginning to specifically ask about BPS compliance status in underwriting.

 Lease and Tenant Issues Tenants—especially large corporate tenants with sustainability commitments—may view BPS non-compliance negatively.
 Some tenants specifically avoid non-compliant buildings as part of their corporate sustainability policies.
+Long-term lease renewals may be jeopardized.

 Why Procrastination Is Not a Strategy

 3. Market and financing costs exceed direct penalties.
 The difficulty selling or refinancing a non-compliant building often costs more than the penalties themselves.
+A 5-10% valuation haircut on a $5 million commercial building is $250,000-$500,000—far exceeding penalty exposure.

 The Better Path: Plan for Early Compliance